AsiaWi/snap-it-up-frontend/README.md

 - Assets

-This component was used throughout the page to show page was loading or no results has been found, improving users experience.
+This component was used throughout the page to show page was loading or no results has been found.

+This component improves users experience as they can see the spinner when content is loading or no results found when for example users search has no matching results.

 - Avatar

 ![avatars](https://res.cloudinary.com/dmod5eglu/image/upload/v1706231918/highest_rated_profiles_ebtkvk.png)

-This component has been reused to display profile images within any content that has been added by the specific profile.
+This component has been reused to display profile images within any content(adverts, questions, replies, ratings, offers) that has been added by the specific profile.
 This made it easy for other users to click on the profile avatar and check out who was the content from.
-I have also used it to display the sidebar for most rated adverts lists.
+I have also used it to display the sidebar for most rated adverts lists and for sidebar with highest rated profiles.

 - Edit delete dropdown menu

 ![edit_delete_dropdown](https://res.cloudinary.com/dmod5eglu/image/upload/v1706210442/EDIT_OR_DELETE_ADVERT_suwcko.png)

 This component has been reused in every single form that allowed users for Update and Delete funcionality.
-The simple design allowed me to use it within the small forms like replies for example.
+The simple design allowed me to use it even within the small forms (like replies for example).
 It didn't overcrowd the page despite being used in so many places.

 - Star Rating

 ![star_rating](https://res.cloudinary.com/dmod5eglu/image/upload/v1706237788/ratings_received_signed_out_mk1byz.png)

-This component has been used in add and delete form and If time allowed I would have added it to show average rating within the profile page as well as to rate products sold.
+This component has been used to add and edit rating form.

+If time allowed I would have added it to show average rating within the profile page as well as to rate products sold.

 ### Features Left To Implement